irislib/faq/README.md

 Iris uploads the pictures to a third-party service (e.g. www.nostr.build ) so it's a possibility that something is not working on their end.
 Yet, if you can get the picture URL from the original post (for example, "Copy raw data" from the note menu) and paste it on a browser you can verify whether it's available and visible.

 ## Questions and support

+Please note that this FAQ section is a work-in-progress.
+The information may have already changed due to the frequent app and network updates.

+If you cannot find the answer to your question, you can always reach out to other Iris and Nostr users for assistance.

 ### Iris developer
 [Martti Malmi](https://iris.to/npub1g53mukxnjkcmr94fhryzkqutdz2ukq4ks0gvy5af25rgmwsl4ngq43drvk) develops Iris full-time.